NBISweden/workshop-reproducible-research/docs/git.md

 ```

 !!! note "Quick recap"
-    We now learned how to divide our work into branches and manage those:
+    We have now learned how to divide our work into branches and manage those:

     * `git branch branch_name` - create a new branch
     * `git checkout` - update files to match the versions in the given branch or tag name